Enrichment

 • Drugs Alert

-• Planning your Next Steps
+• Planning Your Next Steps

-• UCAS Applications and CV Workshops
+• UCAS Applications and CV Workshop

-• Personal statement writing and apprenticeships
+• Personal Statement Writing and Apprenticeships

 • Cooking on a Budget - Practical